exAspArk/exAspArk.github.io/_posts/2015-12-05-list-of-books-i-have-read.md

 - The Innovation Stack: Building an Unbeatable Business One Crazy Idea at a Time.
 Jim McKelvey
 - **The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change.
 Stephen R. Covey**
 - **No Rules Rules: Netflix and the Culture of Reinvention.
 Reed Hastings, Erin Meyer**
+- 100 to 1 in the Stock Market: A Distinguished Security Analyst Tells How to Make More of Your Investment Opportunities.
+Thomas William Phelps

 ### 2020